Nonrelativistic effective potential of the bumblebee model: Breit potential

-The solution of the Dirac equation relevant in the nonrelativistic limit corresponds to the positive energy (as we consider electron-electron scattering) and looks like (see e.g. \cite{Das}): \bea \Psi(\vec{r},t)=C\left( \right)e^{-iEt}, \eea with $C$ is a normalization constant (we note again that we choose it to be equal to 1: indeed, that the standard choice for it is $C=\sqrt{\frac{E+m}{2m}}$, so, at $E\simeq m$, as it must be in the nonrelativistic limit, one has $C=1$), and $\phi_0(\vec{r})$ is the two-component spinor: as our example, we choose the simplest case $\phi_0=\left( \right)e^{i\vec{k}\cdot\vec{r}}$, while for the spinor $\left( \right)e^{i\vec{k}\cdot\vec{r}}$ the calculations are analogous.
-Then, as the tree-level scattering amplitude of spinors is given by $\Gamma=(\bar{\Psi}\gamma^{\mu}\Psi)G_{\mu\nu}(\bar{\Psi}\gamma^{\nu}\Psi)$ (cf. \cite{Altschul}), with the component $G_{00}$ of the Green function dominates in the nonrelativistic limit.
+The solution of the Dirac equation relevant in the nonrelativistic limit corresponds to the positive energy (as we consider spinor-spinor scattering) and looks like (see e.g. \cite{Das}): \bea \Psi(\vec{r},t)=C\left( \right)e^{-iEt}, \eea with $C$ is a normalization constant (we note again that we choose it to be equal to 1: indeed, the standard choice for it is $C=\sqrt{\frac{E+m}{2m}}$, so, at $E\simeq m$, as it must be in the nonrelativistic limit, one has $C=1$), and $\phi_0(\vec{r})$ is the two-component spinor: as our example, we choose the simplest case $\phi_0=\left( \right)e^{i\vec{p}\cdot\vec{r}}$, while for the spinor $\left( \right)e^{i\vec{k}\cdot\vec{r}}$ the calculations are analogous.
+Then, as the tree-level scattering amplitude of spinors is given by $\Gamma=(\bar{\Psi}\Gamma^{\mu}\Psi)G_{\mu\nu}(\bar{\Psi}\Gamma^{\nu}\Psi)$ (cf. \cite{Altschul}), with the component $G_{00}$ of the Green function dominates in the nonrelativistic limit, and $\Gamma^{\mu}$ is the matrix describing the vertex $\bar{\Psi}\Gamma^{\mu}\Psi B_{\mu}$ defined by (\ref{effvertex}).
 Explicitly, we can write our Dirac spinor $\Psi$ (\ref{psi}) in the nonrelativistic limit as (cf. e.g. \cite{Das}):